jborjon/jborjon.github.io/portfolio/incredible-legacy-of-game-changing-zx-spectrum.md

 Because of its design philosophy, the circuit board of the ZX Spectrum had its components as close to each other as the technology would allow, making this a tiny computer for its day.

 Metal case and all, it weighed 550 grams (1.2 pounds).
-Contrast that with the four-pound [Commodore 64](https://www.commodore.ca/commodore-products/commodore-64-the-best-selling-computer-in-history/){:target="_blank"} and the eight-pound [BBC Micro](https://computerhistory.org/blog/the-bbc-micro/){:target="_blank"}.
+Contrast that with the four-pound [Commodore 64](https://www.commodore.ca/commodore-products/commodore-64-the-best-selling-computer-in-history/){:target="_blank" rel="noopener"} and the eight-pound [BBC Micro](https://computerhistory.org/blog/the-bbc-micro/){:target="_blank" rel="noopener"}.

 ### Release